MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ### Use input data from a data asset

-Machine Learning data assets (formerly known as datasets) are supported as inputs for jobs.
-Follow these steps to run a batch endpoint job that uses input data that's stored in a registered data asset in Machine Learning.
+Azure Machine Learning data assets (formerly known as datasets) are supported as inputs for jobs.
+Follow these steps to run a batch endpoint job that uses input data that's stored in a registered data asset in Azure Machine Learning.

 > [!WARNING]
 > Data assets of type table (`MLTable`) aren't currently supported.